TheTechTiger/Ad-Blocking-DNS-Server-with-Node-MCU/README.md

 1. Clone or download the project repository.
 2. Open the project in Arduino IDE or PlatformIO.
 3. Install the required libraries if not already installed.
+4. Specify in the WiFi network to be connected to in the code(Replace `SSID` and `PASS` with your credentials)
-4. Connect the Node MCU board to your computer via USB.
+5. Connect the Node MCU board to your computer via USB.
-5. Select the appropriate board and port in the Arduino IDE.
+6. Select the appropriate board and port in the Arduino IDE.
-6. Upload the sketch to the Node MCU board.
+7. Upload the sketch to the Node MCU board.

 ### Usage

 1. Power on the Node MCU board.
-2. Specify in the WiFi network to be connected to in the code.
-3. Monitor the serial output for debugging information (`74880` baud rate).
+2. Monitor the serial output for debugging information (`74880` baud rate).
-4. The built-in LED indicates the device's status: ON when connected, OFF when disconnected.
+3. The built-in LED indicates the device's status: ON when connected, OFF when disconnected.
-5. Send DNS queries to the IP address of the Node MCU board.
+4. Send DNS queries to the IP address of the Node MCU board.
-6. Monitor the serial output for DNS query processing details.
+5. Monitor the serial output for DNS query processing details.

 ## Customization